Why Is My Crochet Curling? 7 Easy Fixes for Beginners

 Bottom line

-If you want better results with the curling problem, keep the setup simple, practice the same method long enough to judge it properly, and use one closely related guide as your next step instead of jumping around randomly.
+If you want better results when fixing crochet curling, keep the setup simple, practice the same method long enough to judge it properly, and use one closely related guide as your next step instead of jumping around randomly.
+If you are tired of why is my crochet curling, blocking your work can help flatten it out.

 Trusted external reference